5 Management of children with antiretroviral treatment

 4. How may the parents be emotionally supported?

 It is important that their family and close friends support them.
 It is often very helpful if they join a support group.

 5. How long does it take to become ‘treatment ready’?

-Usually two weeks.
+Usually two counselling sessions.
 In HIV-infected children treatment counselling should be completed rapidly to ensure that treatment starts as soon as possible.
 It is very important that the parents or caretakers are well prepared before treatment is started.